-You can change the exposure either by adjusting the exposure time or by adjusting the gain.
+You can change the exposure either by adjusting the exposure or by adjusting the gain.
 If you increase the exposure time, it results in more motion blur, and if you increase the gain it results in more noise.
-If you adjust the Blur-noise trade-off towards Low noise, the automatic exposure will prioritize longer exposure times over increasing gain, and the opposite if you adjust the trade-off towards Low motion blur.
+If you adjust the Blur-noise trade-off towards Low noise, the exposure will prefer longer exposure times over sensor gain when the exposure is increased, and the opposite if you adjust the trade-off towards Low motion blur.
 Both the gain and exposure time will eventually reach their maximum values in low-light conditions, regardless of the priority set.